INTRODUCTION

 FOR FURTHER STUDY

 1. Read Luke 24:1-27.
 What portion of Scripture did Jesus use to show who He was?
-(Parents - you may want to turn to the table of contents of your Bible to show your children that “Moses and the Prophets” includes the entire Old Testament) What does this say about how we should read the Old Testament?
+(Parents - you may want to turn to the table of contents of your Bible to show your children that “Moses and the Prophets” includes the entire Old Testament) What does this say about how we should read the Old Testament?2.
+What does it mean to you that God was faithful to promises that He had made for over 2,000 years?
+How does God’s faithfulness help you to live today?

 Children’s Catechism Question